hannaribaspeeters/rtai-project/README.md

-# RIAI 2023 Course Project
+# RTAI 2023 Course Project

+This is the course project for the Reliable and Trustworthy AI course taught at ETH by Prof. Dr. Martin Vechev.
+For the course description visit: https://www.sri.inf.ethz.ch/teaching/rtai22

+This project was initially hosted in gitlab.
+You can find it here: [https://gitlab.inf.ethz.ch/course-reliableai-2023/rtai-project-21/-/tree/main/code?ref_type=heads.](https://gitlab.inf.ethz.ch/course-reliableai-2023/rtai-project-21)

 ## Folder structure
 In the directory `code`, you can find 3 files and one folder: